richa-namballa/binaural-mss/README.md

 ```

-The summary statistics are available in `notebook/table_analysis.ipynb`.
+The summary statistics can be computed in `notebook/table_analysis.ipynb`.
 Plots can be replicated in `notebook/plot_analysis.ipynb` but you must run `metadata.ipynb` to aggregate the angle metadata first.

 ## BibTeX Citation